zhiwei-Feng/zhiwei-Feng/README.md

 - A Student for master degree
 - Mainly use Golang, Python
-- Focus on cs.CV currently
+- Focus on computer vision currently
 - Interested in Cloud Native/Microservices

 <!--START_SECTION:waka-->